lukejcollins/litroulette/README.md

 ## Acknowledgments

-- Google Books API for providing the book data.
+- Open Library API and Google Books API for providing the book data.
 - Rust community for the amazing crates used in this project.

 ##